Flèche bas

 Morissey - Singer-songwriter (United Kingdom).
 Latest album I Am not a Dog on a Chain.

-Jade Vincent - Author, composer (United States).
+Jade Vincent - Singer-songwriter (United States).
 Latest EP Here comes love.

 Waly Dia - Comedian (France).
 Latest show Une heure à tuer.